neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 This section contains high-level information about the project, for example the people involved and the project's overall purpose.

-Including high-level information on the projects, such as the `Keywords` and `Abstract` entries, is very valuable, allowing simple indexing and searching of projects for key information.
+Including high-level information on the project, such as the `Keywords` and `Abstract` entries, is very valuable, allowing simple indexing and searching of projects for key information.
 For example, when starting a new project you could search all experiments ever run by your lab for keywords relevant to your work.